-Combined Degree Programs are designed for students who want to increase their knowledge and skills in Accountancy, Information Systems Technology, or Tourism Administration.
+Combined Degree Programs are designed for students who want to increase their knowledge and skills in their field of study.
 In a competitive business environment, having a Master’s degree can lead to higher-level positions, more responsibility, and greater earning potential.
 Combined Degree Programs allow students to take graduate level courses while an undergraduate student, thus reducing full-time graduate study needed for the Master’s degree.

 Combined Degree Program Options

-To learn more about how the graduate courses may fit within the Bachelor of Business Administration or the Bachelor of Accountancy degrees, please schedule an appointment with an Advisor.
-For admissions and fifth year curriculum information you may contact a graduate advisor from the respective program.
+To learn more about how the graduate courses may fit within the one of the undergraduate degrees, please schedule an appointment with an Advisor.
+For admissions and graduate level curriculum information you may contact a graduate advisor from the respective program.

 Apply to the Program